Hardware Intel Core i7 Build: Overclocking the Intel DP55KG and Core i7 860

 And the result?
 With Turbo Burst disabled and the latitude to increase VID and other voltage settings if necessary, I was able to achieve a host clock frequency of 170 MHz using a VID of 1.2 before the system became unstable, yielding a CPU speed of 3.5 GHz (170 * 21 = 3.57 GHz).
 Further increases in VID, memory or Uncore voltage did not allow for a stable system using higher clock speeds.
 Core temperatures rose to ~35c at idle and loading all four cores caused the core temperatures to rise to ~74c.
 With a the DRAM multiplier setting of 10 instead of 12, the DRAM frequency fell to 1700 MHz.
 Here again I left the RAM timings at the default SPD values of 9 9 9 24.
 I did try to run with the DRAM multiplier set at 12 but there was just no way my 1600 MHz RAM was going to run at 2040 MHz!

-So, in summary, I was able to achieve ~28% overclock under by shutting down Turbo Boost and raising VID to 1.2.
+So, in summary, I was able to achieve ~28% overclock by shutting down Turbo Boost and raising VID to 1.2.

 Comparison